INFORMSJoC/2024.0546/src/Comp/LinTP/readme.md

 Herings & Zhan (2024) establish the equivalence between pairwise stable networks and Nash equilibria of certain noncooperative games.
 They then apply the linear tracing procedure of Harsanyi & Selten (1988) to select and compute the pairwise stable networks.

-In this folder, we show the our implementation of LinTP and distribute it along with our algorithm LogTP.
+In this folder, we show our implementation of LinTP and distribute it along with our algorithm LogTP.
 LinTP is similar to LogTPc since it also applies a predictor-corrector method to numerically trace a homotopy path.
 The only difference is that their path is determined by a homotopy system of a higher dimension.

 We compare LinTP with our algorithm LogTP in Section 5.3 of our paper upon a connections model of Jackson & Wolinsky (1996).